Return to Practice

 Do I need a degree to Return to Practice?

 You do not need a degree to undertake the programme.
 However as nursing/midwifery is now only studied at degree level, the NMC require the Return to Practice programme to be undertaken at level 6 (degree level).
 If you pass this course, you will receive 20 credits at degree level which can be used towards completion of a healthcare degree.
-You will be given support in identifying your study skills needs when you start the programme and support will also be provided.
 Some materials and study skills packages are delivered through online learning resources, so some familiarity with using a computer is useful.

 The content of the Return to Practice programme; the theoretical element of the programme is taught over six days with additional learning days such as tutorials and seminars.
 It covers the following topics: